Monitoring oxygenation and ventilation throughout the breathing cycle helps provide a more complete picture of a patient's respiratory status.

 Results shown are calculated by combining sensitivity and specificity outcomes of the machine-generated and volunteer-generated motion.

-While Masimo pulse oximeters offer SET® SpO2 and pulse rate (PR), among other measurements, Masimo Pulse CO-Oximeters® offer additional advanced measurements, including total haemoglobin (SpHb®) and dyshaemoglobins, expanding visibility of a patient’s oxygenation status.
+While Masimo pulse oximeters offer SET® SpO2 and pulse rate (PR), Masimo Pulse CO-Oximeters® offer additional measurement capability, including total haemoglobin (SpHb®) and dyshaemoglobins, expanding visibility into a patient’s oxygenation status.

-In situations requiring intubation, capnography has long played a role in confirming proper endotracheal tube placement and, in both elective and emergency intubations, end-tidal carbon dioxide (EtCO2) measurement is a standard of care for confirming endotracheal intubation.3 In addition, EtCO2 provides a noninvasive estimate of the partial pressure of carbon dioxide (PaCO2) and insight into a patient’s breathing rate and pattern before extubation.3
+In situations requiring intubation, capnography has long played a role in confirming proper endotracheal tube placement and, in both elective and emergency intubations, end tidal carbon dioxide (EtCO2) measurement is a standard of care for confirming endotracheal intubation.8 In addition, EtCO2 provides a noninvasive estimate of the partial pressure of carbon dioxide (PaCO2) and insight into a patient’s breathing rate and pattern before extubation.8

-rainbow Acoustic Monitoring provides a noninvasive, continuous, easy-to-use, and reliable monitoring solution that has the benefit of higher patient compliance.7, 8 Additionally, continuous monitoring of SpO2 and acoustic respiration rate (RRa®), as well as other physiologic parameters, on a single Masimo Pulse CO-Oximeter facilitates well-rounded patient assessment and provides clinicians with more data to make informed care decisions.
+The Anesthesia Patient Safety Foundation (APSF) and The Joint Commission recommend continuous oxygenation and/or ventilation monitoring for patients receiving opioid-based pain medications.9,10 However, current methods of respiration rate monitoring may be limited by accuracy and patient tolerance.11,12 rainbow Acoustic Monitoring provides a noninvasive, continuous, easy-to-use, and reliable monitoring solution that has the benefit of higher patient compliance.13,14 Additionally, continuous monitoring of SpO2 and acoustic respiration rate (RRa®), as well as other physiologic parameters, on a single Masimo Pulse CO-Oximeter® facilitates well-rounded patient assessment and provides clinicians with more data to make informed care decisions.